Belief vs. Knowledge

 A neighbor’s daughter in college thinks antifa is planning to destroy our suburbs with organized violent protests: “I’ve just seen too many videos.”
 She thinks the footage at food banks of mile-long lines of cars filled with people who’ve lost their jobs to the pandemic is just an example of “low-lifes not planning for the future.”

-One of my favorite online cartoons (some mistakenly refer to them as “memes”) is one in which a guy is sitting at his computer surfing the internet.
+My favorite online cartoon (some use the misnomer “meme”) is one in which a guy is sitting at his computer surfing the internet.
 Excitedly he yells to his wife, “Honey, come quick.
 I’ve found something that all the experts, scientists, and doctors have overlooked!”

 Let me beat my favorite dead horse into the ground one last time: We must develop a required K-12 critical thinking curriculum geared toward 21st-century digital information sources and social media.
 It might be too late for many (most?) millennials, let alone their parents.
 But if we start now, we can help to ensure the next generation learns how to think critically about information sources, how to differentiate between belief and knowledge.